• Skip to primary navigation

 Vegan Scallops Recipe

 Vegan Scallops – really dive into the cruelty-free pool, leave those bivalves alone, and make this vegan recipe instead!
 Plump king oyster mushroom stems, flawlessly cooked in plant-based butter, spices, and herbs create the perfect replacement for scallops.
-Plenty of flavor, but lax on the effort, makes for one addicting recipe.
+Plenty of flavor, but lax on the effort, makes for one irresistible recipe.

 Vegan Scallops in Garlic Butter Sauce